Contact us now

 • Mid-morning: After your countryside cycling adventure, visit Bich Dong Pagoda.
 Explore all three levels at a relaxed pace, enjoying the increasingly impressive views as you ascend.

 • Early afternoon: Enjoy lunch at a local restaurant near Tam Coc before heading to Mua Cave for your hiking adventure.
-Begin the climb up the 500 steps around 3:00-4:00 PM when the temperatures start to cool and the lighting becomes ideal for photography.
+Begin the climb up the 500 steps around 3:00-4:00 PM when the temperatures start to cool, and the lighting becomes ideal for photography.
 The panoramic views from the summit are at their most spectacular as the late afternoon sun casts shadows across the landscape.

 • Late afternoon: After descending from Mua Cave, begin your journey back to Hanoi, arriving in the early evening.
 The memories of Ninh Binh’s spectacular landscapes, enhanced by April’s perfect conditions, will stay with you long after your visit.